 The resonance of wind soars through the nucleus of the opening scenes with as much significance as the soundtrack.

 Jessica rubs her gravestone etchings, using her hands like she’s molding clay.

-Suddenly Jessica looks up from her rubbings and sees the image of a blonde girl dressed in a breezy while frock.
+Suddenly Jessica looks up from her rubbings and sees the image of a blonde girl dressed in a breezy white frock.
 The sound becomes distorted as if a large amp is feeding back into a gurgle of noise.
-When Jessica turns back to look toward her traveling companions to show them the girl, once she looks back again, the girl has disappeared into thin air.
+When Jessica turns back to look toward her traveling companions to show them the girl, she looks back again, the girl has disappeared into thin air.

 Her husband Duncan calls to her “Hey Jess, Come on, we gotta get moving.”